-This year The Legal 500 will help women in Africa and Afghanistan to start their own micro-businesses and work their way out of poverty, thanks to its partnership with charity, Hand in Hand.
+This year Legal Business will help women in Africa and Afghanistan to start their own micro-businesses and work their way out of poverty, thanks to its partnership with charity, Hand in Hand.

 Hand in Hand trains people with the skills and knowledge they need to start microenterprises, create their own jobs and make their own success.